10 Tips on Living an Organic Lifestyle on a Budget

 Grow your own food.

 The best way to save money on good food is to grow your own – one that’s free of chemicals.
-It is healthy and nutritious.
-You don’t necessarily need to build an entire garden for it.
+Eating organic food is healthy and nutritious and you can save money from the process.
+You don’t necessarily need to build an entire garden for organic food.
 You can even involve your family in it.
-By simply taking a little effort to grow a few pots of your favorite herbs and vegetables, you will be able to save more on foods and groceries.
+By simply taking a little effort to grow a few pots of your favorite herbs and vegetables, you will be able to save more on food and groceries.
 Shopping may be fun, but growing your own can be more fun.
-Moreover, it is also a rewarding experience to have an organic garden of your own.
-You will be eating meals from your own hard work.
-You can get your seedlings in groceries and transfer them in old bean cans or ice cream containers as plant pots.
+Who says living an organic lifestyle is not fun?

 Make your own cleaning products.

-If you want to add some nice scent to it, you can easily add a few drops of essential oils in it such as peppermint, lavender, or lemon.
-Your organic cleaning solution can work effectively and may only cost you much less than their commercial equivalents.
+If you want to add a nice scent to it, you can easily add a few drops of essential oils in it such as peppermint, lavender, or lemon.
+Your organic cleaning solution can work effectively and may only cost you much less than its commercial equivalents.
 Search online for tutorials on how to do it.

 Make your own beauty products.

 Overbuying fruits and vegetables can result in poor storage and eventually increase your kitchen waste.
-If you plan on shopping and eating a lot of organic fruits and vegetables, make sure to cook the oldest one you got and build your meal plan around those ingredients.
+If you plan on shopping and eating a lot of organic fruits and vegetables, make sure to cook the oldest ones you got and build your meal plan around those ingredients.
 Enforce this with your family so they can do the same.

 Buy in bulk.